 Jump forward three years.
 I had left CCM and mainstream pop behind in favor of R.E.M., INXS and Tracy Chapman.
 I hardly paid attention to Lead Me On when it was released, and neither did the pop music world.
-And it’s a shame, because there are some real jewels on this album.
+And it’s a shame, because there are some jewels on this album.
 Grant set aside the positive sound of Unguarded for a more somber, acoustic sound.
-Her songs were still spiritual, but the pressure of writing overtly Christian messages into every song gave her more freedom to explore other thoughts and feelings.
+Her songs were still spiritual, but the pressure of writing overtly Christian messages into every song was gone, and it gave her more freedom to explore other thoughts and feelings.

 “If These Walls Could Speak,” a song penned by acclaimed songwriter Jimmy Webb and previously released by Glen Campbell, appears toward the end of Lead Me On.
 It’s sparse but beautiful, with Grant’s plaintive voice ringing true with little embellishment.
 She’s accompanied only by a piano, with strings appearing every so often.

 A song never sounded so true and pure to a 20-year-old trying to leave corny pop music behind.
 One year later, her entry into the pop world was complete with “Baby Baby,” which was a little too saccharine for me.

 I have thrown my Stryper cassettes away and sold my Michael W. Smith records, but I still listen to Lead Me On.
 And I smile when I hear such simplicity simultaneously expressing joy, sorrow and peace.